AssetMantle/mantlejs/README.md

 Build the types and then publish:

 ```
-yarn build:ts
+yarn build
 yarn publish
 ```

+## Related

+Checkout these related projects:

+* [@cosmology/telescope](https://github.com/cosmology-tech/telescope) Your Frontend Companion for Building with TypeScript with Cosmos SDK Modules.
+* [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) Convert your CosmWasm smart contracts into dev-friendly TypeScript classes.
+* [chain-registry](https://github.com/cosmology-tech/chain-registry) Everything from token symbols, logos, and IBC denominations for all assets you want to support in your application.
+* [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) Experience the convenience of connecting with a variety of web3 wallets through a single, streamlined interface.
+* [create-cosmos-app](https://github.com/cosmology-tech/create-cosmos-app) Set up a modern Cosmos app by running one command.
+* [interchain-ui](https://github.com/cosmology-tech/interchain-ui) The Interchain Design System, empowering developers with a flexible, easy-to-use UI kit.
+* [starship](https://github.com/cosmology-tech/starship) Unified Testing and Development for the Interchain.

 ## Credits

-🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)
+🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.zone/validator)

-Code built with the help of these related projects:

-- [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) for generated CosmWasm contract Typescript classes
-- [@osmonauts/telescope](https://github.com/osmosis-labs/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
-- [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) A wallet connector for the Cosmos ⚛️

 ## Disclaimer

 AS DESCRIBED IN THE LICENSES, THE SOFTWARE IS PROVIDED “AS IS”, AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.

-No developer or entity involved in creating this software will be liable for any claims or damages whatsoever associated with your use, inability to use, or your interaction with other users of the code or software using the code, including any direct, indirect, incidental, special, exemplary, punitive or consequential damages, or loss of profits, cryptocurrencies, tokens, or anything else of value.
+No developer or entity involved in creating this software will be liable for any claims or damages whatsoever associated with your use, inability to use, or your interaction with other users of the code, including any direct, indirect, incidental, special, exemplary, punitive or consequential damages, or loss of profits, cryptocurrencies, tokens, or anything else of value.